Khrystyna Soloviy: 2015–2017: Zhyva voda, "Trymai", and "Khto yak ne ty"

 On 22 September 2015, she announced her debut album, Zhyva voda (Жива вода), at the Gogolfest festival.
-It included 12 songs, two of which were written by Solovyi.
+It included 12 songs, two of which were written by Soloviy.
 The remaining ten were Lemko folk songs with compositions by Vakarchuk.
 The album immediately entered the TOP-12 best Ukrainian albums of 2015.

 On 9 April 2015, Soloviy released a music video for the song "Trymai".
 As of March 2025, the song had 65 million views on YouTube.
 On 22 October of the same year her second music video "Pod oblachkom" was released, which had 11 million views by March 2025.
 In 2015, Radio Aristocrats designated Soloviy as Startup of the Year in the Culture and Music category, and in 2016 her "Trymai" music video was nominated for Best Video Clip by the Yearly Ukrainian National Awards (YUNA).
 She also performed the song at the awards ceremony.

 Soloviy released her first single "Khto, yak ne ty?" on 1 December 2016.
 Her second single "Fortepiano" was released on 21 December 2017.